-Adult Ridgebacks should be given 4 to 6 cups of high-quality dog food, split between two feedings.
-Giving them a lot at once can cause bloating.
-Ridgebacks are not so good at self-regulating their food intake, and don’t know when to stop eating.
+Adult Rhodesian Ridgebacks should be fed 4 to 6 cups of high-quality dog food each day, split between two feedings.
+Giving them too much food at once can cause bloating.
+Ridgebacks are not very good at self-regulating their food intake, and don’t know when to stop eating.
 The exact amount you feed them will depend upon the size, age and weight of your dog.
 If your dog is gaining weight, reduce the amount of food that you feed them or increase their activity.

 The food should be kept in a place that is not easily accessible outside of mealtimes.
 These dogs are known to be “counter surfers” and any unattended dog or people food will be eaten by your Ridgeback.
 Keep your kitchen cabinets secured to keep them from being raided.

-They should have clean water available at all times.
+They need to have clean drinking water available at all times.

-Ridgebacks are not active diggers but several reasons can lead to your Ridgeback digging.
+Ridgebacks are not a breed that likes to dig but several reasons can cause your Ridgeback to dig.
 The most common can be to escape the heat.
 If you have a backyard and the weather is getting too hot outside, your dog may dig to escape the heat.
 Digging can also be caused by your dog not getting the exercise or mental stimulation that they need.
 Walks and playtime will help keep them mentally and physically stimulated, and hopefully keep them from digging.